jmcfarlane/chula/docs/session.rst

 Scalable
 ++++++++

-10% of the traffic.
-Because session is usually transient in nature, all requests to the cache, and only send requests to the backend Chula session is reasonably scalable.
-The default behavior is to send configurations Memcached is used as the cache.
-Memcached has a dramatically.
-The default configuration is to send the backend only periodically.
-This means that you can reduce your backend load reputation as performing well.  this is a reasonably safe way to increase performance.
-The current limitation of the session store is that it does not use connection pooling.
+Chula maintains session in Memcached_ backed by a persistent data store.
+Because Memcache is reasonably reliable, only a percentage of session requests are actually sent to the backend.
+The default configuration is to update the backend every 10 requests.
+This means the session backend (which is slower than cache) is only serving 10% of the actual traffic.
+The frequency of backend updates is configurable via :attr:`config.Config.session_max_stale_count`, and the backend is always consulted in the event of a cache miss.

+A current limitation of the session store is that it does not use connection pooling.
 This can optionally be added by fronting your PostgreSQL server with pgpool_.
 When CouchDB is used as the backend, connection pooling isn't relevent as it uses HTTP.

 Native Storage
 ++++++++++++++